The Smurfs 2: Plot

-Upon arrival in Paris, Patrick and Grace work with Victor to distract Gargamel during one of his performances, while the Smurfs sneak backstage in Gargamel's dressing room to look for Smurfette, only to discover what Gargamel is planning.
-At the same time, Smurfette escapes from her prison, and Vexy and Hackus chase after her.
-Vexy encourages her to become one of them, claiming that naughty is fun.
-Upon her return to Gargamel's hotel suite with the Naughties, Gargamel presents her with a tiny dragon wand as a feigned act of kindness.
+Upon arrival in Paris, Patrick and Victor distract Gargamel during one of his performances at the Palais Garnier, but Gargamel accidentally turns Victor into a duck.
+Meanwhile, the Smurfs sneak backstage in Gargamel's dressing room to look for Smurfette, only to discover what Gargamel is planning.
+At the same time, Smurfette escapes from her prison, and the Naughties chase after her.
+Vexy encourages Smurfette to be naughty for fun to get her on their side, and, in the process, the three of them truly befriend each other.

+Upon their return to Gargamel's hotel suite, Gargamel presents Smurfette with a tiny dragon wand as a feigned act of kindness.
 Smurfette still refuses to give Gargamel the formula until she sees the Naughties are dying due to a lack of Smurf essence.
 Faced without an alternative to save them, Smurfette writes the formula down and Gargamel uses it to turn the Naughties into real Smurfs.
-Immediately after they become Smurfs, Gargamel puts them into his Smurfalator so he can carry out the rest of his plan.
+Immediately after they become Smurfs, Gargamel puts them into his Smurfalator machine to extract their essence.

-Meanwhile, Patrick, Victor and the Smurfs work together to rescue Smurfette.
+Meanwhile, Patrick, Victor (who is human again because Gargamel's spell was only temporary) and the Smurfs work together to rescue Smurfette.
 The Smurfs are soon captured and put into the Smurfalator, powering Gargamel's large-sized dragon wand.
 Patrick and Victor arrive just in time to destroy the Smurfalator together, causing an explosion of Smurf essence that destroys the written formula and frees the Smurfs from their cages.
 Everyone is blasted out of Gargamel's lair through a sewer hole where Patrick and Victor reunite with Grace and Blue.
-Gargamel reappears out of the sewer hole only to be blasted away by Smurfette with her new wand.
-He then falls onto the Notre Dame Cathedral, where he accidentally brings a stone gargoyle to life, which then throws him to the top of the Eiffel Tower where fireworks are then set off, sending him into the air.
+Gargamel reappears but is blasted away by Smurfette with her new wand.
+He then falls onto the Notre Dame Cathedral, where he accidentally brings a stone gargoyle to life, which then throws him to the top of the Eiffel Tower and blasted into the air by fireworks.
 The Smurfs bid farewell to the Winslows, then return home with Vexy and Hackus to celebrate Smurfette's birthday.

-In two post-credit sequences, Gargamel and Azrael are pulled into the portal, sending them back to their castle, and they later have a fight.
+In two post-credit sequences, Gargamel and Azrael create a portal, sending them back to their castle, and they later have a fight.